 And our own experience as a 3D printing company

 Without further ado, let's get started.

-We know your time is valuable so let's start off with the best 3D printer for miniatures.
-The Anycubic Photon Mono is the best 3D printer for D&D miniatures because it offers the best print quality at a budget price.
+The Anycubic Photon Mono is the best budget-friendly 3D printer for D&D miniatures because it offers the best print quality at a budget price.

 So what's so special about this 3D printer better that it blew away the competition?

 - High quality

 - High resolution 3D prints